The Impact of Admission Timing on ICU Outcomes for Patients Transferred from Internal Medicine Wards - A Single Center Study

 Aim: This study investigates the impact of admission timing on intensive care unit (ICU) outcomes for patients transferred from internal medicine wards to the ICU at a tertiary university hospital.

-Study Design: A retrospective cohort study was conducted in a nine-bed medical ICU at a hospital from January 2020 to November 2022.
-Patients ≥18 years old admitted from internal medicine wards were included.
+Study Design: A retrospective cohort study was conducted in a nine-bed medical ICU at Gazi University Hospital from January 2020 to November 2022.
+Patients aged 18 years and older admitted from internal medicine wards were included.
 Statistical analyses compared outcomes based on admission timing and ICU mortality.

-Conclusion: Unlike some previous studies, we found no difference in ICU mortality between office-hour and off-hour admissions in patients admitted from internal medicine wards.
-This finding suggests that equal staffing distribution throughout the day may prevent adverse effects of out-of-hours admissions, supporting better organization in specialized ICUs.
+Conclusions: Unlike some previous studies, we found no difference in ICU mortality between office-hour and off-hour admissions in patients admitted from internal medicine wards.
+This finding suggests that equal staffing distribution throughout the day may prevent adverse effects of out-of-hours admissions, and support better organization in specialized ICUs.